CluelessBiker/project3-layer-cakes/README.md

 Also a huge thank you to my mentor, Martina Terlevic who kept me calm when I was on the verge of panic.
 As well as taught me how to break my thinking down into bite-sized chunks that were easier to manage, instead of trying to figure it all out in one go.

 The start of the project is based on the 'Love Sandwiches' walk through, and the three functions to obtain the column data & generate an average have been used in this project.
-The have been marked accordingly within the run file.
+They have been marked accordingly within the run.py file.

 [StackOverflow](https://stackoverflow.com/questions/1663807/how-to-iterate-through-two-lists-in-parallel) reminded me how to iterate through two lists, and this was used to generate the recipe titles & user ratings together.

 [StackOverflow](https://stackoverflow.com/questions/522563/accessing-the-index-in-for-loops) provided the reminder for how to index my 'for loop'.

-[Mats Simonsson](https://github.com/Pelikantapeten) Helped me to create my Try/Except statement, and walked me through their own code when I was stuck.
+[Mats Simonsson](https://github.com/Pelikantapeten) helped me to create my Try/Except statement, and walked me through their own code when I was stuck.

-Nick Ludlam, my friend, assisted me by re-writing the code for the averages function, as it needed to account for empty cells being inserted in the submit rating function.
+Nick Ludlam, my friend, assisted me in re-writing the code for the averages function, as it needed to account for empty cells being inserted into the submit rating function.
 They have been credited accordingly above the function as well.

 The code for how to exit the application came from [Geeks for Geeks](https://www.geeksforgeeks.org/python-exit-commands-quit-exit-sys-exit-and-os-_exit/).